HaniBeldjouhri/Focusing-mode/README.md

 # Focusing mode
-## a very simple program to focus in youtube video .
+## a very simple program to focus in a youtube video .